open-mmlab/mmdetection3d/configs/nuimages/README.md

 **Note**:
 1. `IN` means only using ImageNet pre-trained backbone. `IN+COCO-Nx` means the backbone is first pre-trained on ImageNet, and then the detector is pre-trained on COCO train2017 dataset by `Nx` schedules.
-2. All the training hyper-parameters follows the standard 1x schedules on COCO dataset except that the images are resized from
-1280 x 720 to 1920 x 1080 (relative ratio 0.8 to 1.2) since the images are in size 1600 x 900.
+2. All the training hyper-parameters follow the standard 1x schedules on COCO dataset except that the images are resized from 1280 x 720 to 1920 x 1080 (relative ratio 0.8 to 1.2) since the images are in size 1600 x 900.